J-Gann/medical-rag-chatbot/Meetings/notes.md

 - Presented current state of project
 - Already made good progress for first milestone

+## 12.01.24

+- Talked about the current state of the project
+- Get familar with opensearch
+- Thoughts about how to implement a GUI (e.g. Qt)

 ## 14.01.24

 - Preparing for tutor meeting next day